 Master's Degree Requirements

 Cooper Union offers a Master of Engineering program that integrates work at the undergraduate and graduate levels and prepares graduates for entry into the engineering profession at an advanced level or for further graduate study.
+Course listings can be found here.
+For further information, you may also view our Master of Engineering brochure.

 Applying to The Cooper Union